kuwarte/track4task/track4task-client/README.md

 # track4task

-A simple and efficient Task Tracker application.
+A simple and efficient Task Tracker application built with the MERN stack + Vite + Tailwind CSS.

 ## Features

 - Add, edit, and delete tasks
-- Mark tasks as completed with counters
+- Mark tasks as completed with real-time counters
-- Filter tasks by content
+- Filter tasks by title or description
 - **(Upcoming features will be listed here)**

 ## Getting Started